munisekhar605/portfolio/README.md

-# Munisekhar Udavala - Full-Stack Developer Portfolio
+# Munisekhar Udavalapati - Full-Stack Developer Portfolio

 Welcome to my personal portfolio!
 I'm **Munisekhar Udavala**, a passionate and innovative Full-Stack Developer specializing in **MERN Stack** and **Node.js**.
 I am committed to creating modern, scalable, and high-performance web applications that leave a lasting impact.